 If the Volume object has no value in its Job field, it means that the deployment hasn't started, thus the operator will set a finalizer on the Volume object and then start the preparation of the storage using an asynchronous Salt call (which gives a job ID) before rescheduling the request to monitor the evolution of the job.

-If the Volume object has a job ID, then the storage preparation is in progress and the operator will monitor it until it's over.
-If the Salt job ends with an error, the operator will move the volume into a failed state.
+If we do have a job ID, then something is in progress and we monitor it until it's over.
+If it has ended with an error, we move the volume into a failed state.